National MP: Social distancing rules from 'St Jacinda' are rubbish

-A National Party MP posed for a close photograph with family and restaurant staff just days after level 2 Covid-19 restrictions began, then told those who challenged him: "I've over the BS coming out of this Government."
+A National Party MP posed for a close photograph with family and restaurant staff just days after level 2 Covid-19 restrictions began, then told those who challenged him: "I'm over the BS coming out of this Government."

 Northland MP Matt King doubled down on his online statements when contacted, telling the Herald: "The social distancing - I think it's just rubbish now.
 We should be back to normal, people doing their thing, now."